-For the most up to date news and information about what’s happening in Year One please follow us (and leave us feedback) on twitter – if you’re not sure how to set up an account just send me a Dojo message or catch me after school for a socially distanced explanation which I’d be more than happy to help with.
+For the most up to date news and information about what’s happening in Year One please see our page on Class Dojo or follow us (and leave us feedback) on twitter – if you’re not sure how to set up an account just send me a Dojo message or catch me after school:

 Updates about what’s going on in class, particularly related to specific children and their achievements, are also often shared through the Class Dojo website/app.
 Most parents in the class are already signed up to this and are hopefully finding it useful, but please let me know if you’re having any problems with this when you collect your child and I’ll be glad to support you in getting set up.